H365; Short form: FESHS

 The School of Community Health & Midwifery is committed to the values and principles of the NHS Constitution and these are integral to our programmes.
 The approaches to delivery and the content of our programmes aim to foster a culture which embraces the NHS Values of:

-The BSc (Hons) Sexual Health Studies Course offers a number of opportunities to attend trips, nationally and internationally.
+The BSc (Hons) Sexual Health students, in the past, have attended trips, nationally and internationally.
 Most of these are optional but students are encouraged to consider the opportunities available to them to gain not only work-based experience but also life experience.
-Our current students have visited Amsterdam, Kenya and Zambia.

 International Trips 2017 (.docx) 2.74mb